-The net cross-sectional area of the plate at the bolt holes is the gross cross-sectional area, A_G , minus the cross-sectional area of the holes, A_H .
+The net cross-sectional area of the plate at the bolt holes is the gross crosssectional area, A_G , minus the crosssectional area of the holes, A_H .
 Each hole has a cross-sectional area perpendicular to the direction of the load equal to the hole diameter, d_H , times the plate thickness, t: $A_H = d_H t$.
-As a rule of thumb for structural applications, use a hole diameter 1/8 inch or 3 mm larger than the nominal bolt diameter.